 My career took off when making my Gulbenkian début with the role of Solomon's Queen in Handel's oratorio, Solomon, under the baton of Paul McCreesh and opposite Iestyn Davies in February 2014, returning there to sing the Messiah in the 2015/2016 season.
 Afterwards I premiered Jamie Man's new opera, Play, at the same concert hall, an engagement following the success of a concert of new works, composed for my voice and the Gulbenkian Orchestra, conducted by Magnus Lindberg.

-And the rest is history, carefully recorded in the News and Performances section!
+And the rest is history, carefully recorded in the Schedule section!